The History of Milk Caps, Menko, and POGs

 Common Sense Milk Cap, Pat.
 1889.
 Thatcher Glass Collection, Corning Museum of Glass

 The 1897 Sears Roebuck Catalogue lists two sizes of stoppers for "The Common Sense Milk Jar."
-The more popular "No. 2 Cap" measures approximately 1.625 inches (42 mm).
+The "No. 2 Cap" has remained the most popular size throughout history, measuring approximately 1.625 inches (42 mm).
 Thatcher would reproduce dairy logos using electrotyping.
 Printing was free with orders of 50,000 or more.

 The Common Sense Milk Bottle, Thatcher Mfg.
 Co., 1895